kyteinsky/meet_lookup/README.md

 ### TODOS:
 1. failsafe for wrong authuser doesn't work quite well, so double check your authuser value before dozing off :slightly_smiling_face:
 2. compatibility with non-gsuite users
-3. function to turn on mic or video upon joining the meet (may turn out to be disastrous, but can be useful for some folks)
+3. option to keep the mic and/or video on from the start of the meet (may turn out to be disastrous, but can be useful for some folks)
 4. A nice little logo

 <br />